solidi/learning-notes/programming-languages/javascript.md

 1. Workers are cluster processes.
 1. Create an exit event to know when a process has exited or been killed.
 1. Use ``monit`` command to watch logging in realtime with PM2.
+1. To ensure that data is consistent across instances, have a database with Node.js applications scaled across instances.
+1. To find potential bugs before moving to production, consider using a database early in the app development process.
+1. Sharding describes scaling on the z-axis.
+1. What is the purpose of a sharding function is to decide which database to use.

 ### Node Resources